vipin-banka/hunk-catalog/README.md

 **notes**
 * Inherit this class from *SellableItemImportHandler* class.
 * Specify your custom sellable item class as type argument.
-* Override *Initialize* method and write code to read values from your custom sellable item class and assign to class properties
+* Override *Initialize* method and write code to read values from your custom sellable item class and assign to base class properties.
-* Override *Map* method and write code to read values from your custom sellable item class and assign to commerce entitiy properties.
+* Override *Map* method and write code to read values from your custom sellable item and assign to commerce entitiy.

 ### Create Sellable Item Component mapper class